PubInv/ATX-Preemie/incubator/battery_research.md

 Also, a small improve in insultation could greatly affect this.
 Furthermore, the heat production of the infant itself could help us.

+Note that two AA batteries can get us to 3 Watthours.
+With my recent insulation results, this could be almost enough.

+It is possible that external battery packs could be a good option.